-Siena International Photo Awards is a photographic contest open to professional and no professional photographers from all around the world.
-An entry may be excluded from the contest where the Organising Committee, in its discretion, would consider it not in accordance to the rules and conditions of the competition.
+Siena International Photo Awards is a photographic contest open to professional and non-professional photographers from all around the world.
+An entry may be excluded from the contest where the Organizing Committee, in its discretion, should consider it not in accordance with the rules and conditions of the competition.

 The photos must be based on the following categories and themes:

 CREATIVE & STILL LIFE:

 We are looking to reward originality, experimentation, and imagination.
 This category actively encourages the creative use of the medium of photography in all its forms - from photograms to cutting-edge photographic techniques.
 Subject matter can be varied and may include abstract and conceptual ideas.

 Wedding, Still Life, Product/Objects, Nudes, Music & Dance, Food, Fine Art, Fashion, Dynamics & Movement, Conceptual, Beauty, Automotive, Abstract, Science and Research are included in this category.
 All manners of editing, digital blending, and layering are allowed in this category.
 Raw Files will not be requested.

 Photojournalism is our window to the world around us.